 A scholarship to support students who are actively participating in competitive cross-country skiing or competitive swimming and are intending to pursue training and competitive opportunities over the coming year.

 A scholarship for women studying law.
 Demonstrated financial need and good grades required.
 Five-year Yukon residency required.
 Established by Ballarat Mines and the family in memory of Marion & Harold Schmidt and their son Craig Anthony.

 A scholarship ($500) for a student studying forensic identification, criminology (criminal justice), or forensic sciences, who is enrolled in their 2nd year of studies or higher.
 Preference will be given to RCMP family members, followed by family members of other police forces.

 A scholarship for a Yukon resident who is pursuing post-secondary training in the field of education.
 A high school or university transcript is required, whichever is most recent.
 Applicants are also asked to submit information about their community activities.

 A scholarship for a veteran or a Yukoner who has been a cadet.
-Proof required.
-One-year Yukon residency required.
+Proof is required.
+One-year Yukon residency is required.

 A scholarship ($1,000) for a:

 1. Yukon resident who has completed a Trades Training Certificate and who is enrolled in registered course studies to further their education.